allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 To continue a discussion from our series on people’s objections to Christianity, John will be debating James Fodor (president of the Melbourne Uni secular society) on the famous Dostoevsky quote "if God does not exist, everything is permitted".

 ---

+## Grand Final BBQ
+_Saturday Sep 27, 12:30pm.
+At the Hudsons: 5 Pengelly Court Sunshine_

+Come and enjoy a BBQ lunch and watch the AFL grand final live with us.
+An open invitation to anyone interested in coming along.

+---